 Now I build websites and apps and write about it, with an emphasis on non-profits and educational orgs.
 I believe that every one of my previous lives gives me the experience to be unique at what I do.
 I’m a developer who likes to design.
 I’m a writer who likes to develop.
 I’m a nerd who likes to write.

-Oh and I'm also a father, raising two daughters with my wife in Orange County, California.
+Oh and I’m also a father, raising three daughters, one son, and one ‘on-the-way’, with my wife in Orange County, California.